Frequently Asked Questions

 Level 1 chargers are the slowest, but they are also ubiquitous and work for some people’s needs.
 Level 1 is the EV community’s word for a regular 110-120 volt (V) wall outlet.
 That’s the same voltage you’d use to power most of the stuff in your house, from a floor lamp to a microwave to a phone charger.
 It would take about 40 hours to fully charge a battery from empty at a Level 1 charger, at a rate of about 5 miles of added range per hour of charging.
 This is not ideal: we avoided using Level 1s and avoided letting our battery run close enough to empty that we would need one.

 Level 2 chargers are much better at EV charging than a regular old wall outlet and.
 They are 220-240 V—that’s the same voltage as a standard-size electric clothes dryers that can be found in some homes.
-Level 2 chargers typically charge at a rate of about 6 kilowatts (kW), that means a Level 2 charger can add about 25 miles of range per hour of charging.
-Filling up the whole battery from empty would take around 9 hours.
+Level 2 chargers typically charge at a rate of about 6 kilowatts (kW), that means a Level 2 charger can add 24 - 44 miles of range per hour of charging.
+Filling up the whole battery from empty would take 6 - 9 hours.

 Level 3 chargers are also referred to as fast chargers, DCFC chargers, and DC fast chargers.
 They are 400 V or more, and typically charge at a rate of 50-60 kW, but can charge up to 350 kW.
 This means a battery could fill up from empty in 1 hour and 20 minutes or less at higher kW.